AugustoCat/Profile-Card/README.md

+## Simple Profile Card

+This is a profile card with some informations made in react

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.